skolson/sqlcipher-openssl-build/README.md

 - Provide additional documentation on platform-specific build details, with initial focus on Windows host builds.

 ## Environments
-This plugin has been tested with Gradle 6.6.1 so far.
+This plugin has been tested with Gradle 7.0.2 and 6.6.1 so far.
 Older V6.x versions of Gradle should work, but are untested.
 Host operating systems tested so far include Windows 10, Ubuntu 14.04, and in near future Mac OS Catalina.
 Plugin source is Kotlin 1.4.0.
 As of September 2020 only current versions of SqlCipher (4.4.0) and OpenSSL (1.1.1g, 1.1.1h) have been tested.

 Windows support is included for three tool chains, each with its own requirements.
 Windows builds have to be run on a Windows host:
 - Visual Studio 2019 Community Edition